 - 1. What is the name of your certifying State official?
 Jeff Long - 2.
 What is the title of your certifying State official?
-Commissioner TDOSHS - 3.
-What are the phone # and email address of your State official? jeff.long@tn.gov 615-251-5128
+Commissioner of TN Dept of Safety and Homeland Sec - 3.
+What are the phone # and email address of your State official?
+615-251-5121 jeff.long@tn.gov

-The S State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
+The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document

-No